qbibubi/qbibubi/README.md

     <h1>Welcome!
 My name is Jakub 🍄</h1>
   </header>
   <main>
     <div>I am a programmer from Poland with an endless passion for mushrooms and all forms of fungi.
-Mostly interested in reverse engineering, CPU architecture and lower level concepts of computer science.</div>
+Mostly interested in reverse engineering, C++, kernel development and game hacking.</div>
   </main>
   <br />
   <footer>